Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 **Impact**: Improving machine learning models' interpretability.
 The implications extend to real-world applications, including but not limited to, enhanced computer vision systems, more efficient natural language processors, etc.

 **Future work**: Scaling these methods for larger and more complex datasets and exploring the potential for broader applications in various AI domains.
-The mauscript is under preparation and code is going to be published.
+The mauscript is under preparation and code will be published.

 - ## Neural Ordinary Differential Equations for modeling time series data